dobutler/bin-day/README.md

 ## Credits

 The idea was initiated by Enis, my dear brother, and strengthened by Timothy, my dear husband.
-The first demo was built by me and Claude.
+The first demo was built by me with Claude.
 This is a dream come true after years of playing *Theme Hospital* and *RollerCoaster Tycoon*.